docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 **Description**

 The original multidimensional property for this separated follower.
-For example, if the current property is Y Position, this attribute’s value points to the Position property.
+For example, if the current property is Y Position, this attribute's value points to the Position property.

-#### NOTE
-The original, consolidated, multidimensional property is the “separation leader” and the new, separated, single-dimensional properties are its “separation followers”.
+?> **Note:** The original, consolidated, multidimensional property is the "separation leader" and the new, separated, single-dimensional properties are its "separation followers".

 **Type**